2021 HBU Virtual Writers Conference

 For the sake of our guests and speakers, this year’s event will be held virtually via Zoom.
 Registration is free and open to everyone.
-Check out our Conference Schedule here, register here, or contact us with any questions.

 S. D. Smith is the author of The Green Ember Series, a bestselling middle-grade adventure saga.
 The Green Ember has reached hundreds of thousands of readers and spent time as the number one bestselling audiobook in the world on Audible.

 When he’s not writing adventurous tales in his writing shed, dubbed The Forge, Smith loves to speak to audiences about storytelling, imagination, and seeing yourself as a character in the Story.
 S. D. Smith lives in West Virginia with his wife and four kids.

 Tony Hale is an actor and comedian known for his roles in Arrested Development, Toy Story 4, and Veep, for which he won the 2013 and 2015 Primetime Emmy Award for Outstanding Supporting Actor in a Comedy Series.

 He also co-wrote the children’s book, Archibald’s Next Big Thing, which he then adapted into a Netflix TV series, in which he currently stars.
 He is now in production on Aaron Sorkin’s next feature film, Being the Ricardos, a biographical film about I Love Lucy.

 Early in his career, Hale also helped found “The Haven,” a Bible study created specifically for the creative professionals of New York—actors, dancers, musicians, writers, producers, opera singers, filmmakers and even educators.
 Its mission is “to encourage and equip artistically-minded individuals to be more effective for Christ in their various areas of influence.”